 Since Goa was a Portuguese colony, it has several forts that were constructed to protect foreign invasion.
 Chapora Fort popularly known as the ‘Dil Chahata Hain Fort’ where the movie was shot is famous.
 Located on a hill and it provides a fantastic aerial view of the beach.
 Fort Aguada which has a lighthouse, Reis Magos Fort, Senquerim Fort are some of the other noteworthy forts of Goa.

-Go on a heritage walk
+8. Go on a Heritage Walk

 To get a glimpse of Goa as a Portuguese Colony, you can go back in time on a heritage walk.
 Local trivia, anecdotes and stories will be shared as you explore the heritage.
 Several heritage walks are available like the Fontainhas Latin Quarters.
 You will get to admire heritage homes in vibrant colours.
 The Old Goa Heritage Walk around Goa’s former Capital, Devar Island Walk and many more walks are available.

-Admire dolphins on a Dolphin Cruise
+9. Admire Dolphins on a Dolphin Cruise

 The pristine blue waters of Goa ensure that one can see the dolphins on a cruise.
 It’s exhilarating to watch these beautiful mammals flip and swim in the waters.
 Most dolphin cruises start in the early mornings when waters are calmer, and the possibility of seeing the dolphins is higher.

-Visit a Spice Plantation
+10. Visit a Spice Plantation in Goa

 With fertile soil and the Western Ghats, Goa has a lush green forest cover.
 Do plan a visit to a spice plantation where you will observe the spices, herbs and fruits growing.
 The medicinal and culinary uses will be explained, followed by a traditional simple meal using the local spices.
 You can even pick some of the local produce at a nominal rate.